xelatihy/yocto-gl/docs/yocto_gl.md

 a tenant of Yocto, is heavily templated anyway, so being able to read template code is necessary no matter how Yocto does things.

+We make use of exception for error reporting.
+This makes the code much cleaner and more in line with the expectation of most other programming languages.

 Finally, we often import symbols from the standard library rather than using the `std::name` pattern.
 We found that this improves consistency when using math functions, and is more readable with templates.
-We realize this is not stardard, but the imports are hidden within the ygl namespace, so library users do not have to be concern about it.
+We realize this is not standard, but the imports are hidden within the ygl namespace, so library users do not have to be concern about it.